Taney County, Missouri: Religion

 According to the Association of Religion Data Archives County Membership Report (2000), Taney County is a part of the Bible Belt with evangelical Protestantism being the majority religion.
 The most predominant denominations among residents in Taney County who adhere to a religion are Southern Baptists (32.88%), Roman Catholics (12.36%), and Presbyterians (9.13%).

 2020 Census

 Public safety

 The Taney County Ambulance District (TCAD) is an emergency medical services (EMS) agency providing exclusive ambulance transport for Taney County, Missouri.
 TCAD was established by public vote in 1971.

 The Taney County Sheriff's Office and its jail are in Forsyth, which also has a police department.

 Firefighting services are provided by Central Taney County Fire Protection District and Western Taney County Fire Protection District.

 Education

 Of adults 25 years of age and older in Taney County, 81.4% possess a high school diploma or higher while 14.9% hold a bachelor's degree or higher as their highest educational attainment.

+K-12 school districts, including those based in other counties with portions of Taney County, include: